thepok/FinalAGI/README.md

 add the scratchpad to the solver function
 ## Problems
-Subtasks are replacement for maintask...maintask needs to be marked solved, when all subtasks solved

 The agent gets distracted when he can send comands. make  better signal, that its time to send command

-Not enough of the context is freeed, and so the textgeneration sometimes stops befor a comand or CoT is finished

 It "copies" a file but halucinates extra contend into it